-Nitrous oxide-oxygen sedation can be used for many procedures, including:
+Nitrous oxide-oxygen sedation near you can be used for many procedures, some of which include:

 No. The key to proper sedation is balancing the oxygen and nitrous oxide intake.
 This is something the experienced dentists at Valley Ridge Dental have trained to watch out for, making the sedation entirely safe.

-Oxide sedation does not typically result in memory loss.
+Oxide sedation near you does not typically result in memory loss.
 However, this can vary from person to person.

 The sedation’s effects will wear off shortly after your procedure is over.
 You will typically be safe to drive home after your appointment, but you can ask someone to drive you to stay on the safe side.

-Oxide sedation functions as both an anaesthetic and a sedative, so you typically won’t need another numbing agent.
-However, if you are undergoing an invasive procedure, you may need to receive additional anaesthetic.
+Oxide sedation functions as both an anesthetic and a sedative, so you typically won’t need another numbing agent.
+However, if you are undergoing an invasive procedure, you may need to receive an additional anesthetic.